Roger Taylor (college president): Retirement

 Taylor announced plans to retire as president of Knox College on April 5, 2010, and, after a national search for his successor, he officially stepped down on June 30, 2011.
-The Board of Trustees named Taylor professor emeritus in December 2011.
+The Board of Trustees named Taylor Professor Emeritus in December 2011.
 When asked what he viewed as his greatest legacy at Knox, Taylor said "I fixed the Old Main bell."

-Taylor and his wife, Anne, both received an Honorary Doctorate of Law from Knox College upon the celebration of their 50th Knox reunion in October 2013.
+Taylor and his wife, Anne, both received honorary Doctorate of Law degrees from Knox College during the celebration of their 50th Knox reunion in October 2013.
 In February 2016, Illinois Governor Bruce Rauner announced the appointment of Taylor to the Illinois State Museum Board.

 Successor

-His successor as president is Teresa L. Amott, Ph.D., who was Provost and Dean of the Faculty at Hobart and William Smith Colleges (HWS), in Geneva, New York, having been in that post since 2005.
+His successor as president was Teresa L. Amott, Ph.D., who was Provost and Dean of the Faculty at Hobart and William Smith Colleges (HWS), in Geneva, New York, having been in that post since 2005.
 Prior to that, she was Vice Provost of Gettysburg College in Gettysburg, Pennsylvania.
 She has a B.A. from Smith College and a Ph.D. from Boston College, and is an economist by training.
 Amott began her presidency in July 2011.